microsoft/CameraTraps/data_management/tfrecords/README.md

 * The origin of an image is the top left.
 All pixel locations will be interpreted with respect to that origin.

-The [create_tfrecords.py](create_tfrecords.py) file has a convience function for generating the tfrecord files.
+The [create_tfrecords.py](create_tfrecords.py) file has a convenience function for generating the tfrecord files.
 You will need to preprocess your dataset and get it into a python list of dicts.
 Each dict represents an image and should have a structure that mimics the tfrecord structure above.
 However, slashes are replaced by nested dictionaries, and the outermost image dictionary is implied.
 Here is an example of a valid dictionary structure for one image:

 ```python
 image_data = {